-First of all, happy 8th of March, dear lady, reading my blog right now.
+First of all, happy 8th of March!
 Would you be an office worker or a freelancer as I am, we must be happy that we can go to work and do everything we love.
 Today I chose to talk about interior design female icons of yesterday and today, because it’s such a nice day to be inspired to do what you love to do.

 This is my “office” where I am writing this blog (yes, I love sitting on the floor and be inspired looking through my findow which you’ll see some time later).
 Some beautiful flowers, a nice design notebook and, of course, coffee.
 And music, obviously.

 Interior designers’ work and accomplishments, that are presented today, haven’t been so easy and accessible for women.
 In early ‘60s women still didn’t have many opportunities to enter the workforce and to become equal with men.
 Women could choose decoration, later interior design, as one of several existing professions for women, to enter the male-dominated workforce and try to survive between the sharks.